GDPR Employee Monitoring Compliance Considerations for Employers

 Outside of these exceptional cases, covert monitoring practices are likely to be considered unlawful under the GDPR due to their inherent lack of transparency.

-How organisations collect, use, and store data obtained through employee monitoring, such as data collected from a video surveillance system, is crucial for GDPR compliance.
+How organisations collect, use, and store data obtained through employee monitoring, such as video surveillance data, is important for GDPR compliance.

 The principle of data minimisation requires that organisations collect only the data necessary to achieve the specified purpose.
 For example: